-- (ii) the nature of the one or more organisational rights that the registered trade union seeks to exercise; - (iii) the nature of the sector in which the workplace is situated; and - (iv) the organisational history at the workplace or any other workplace of the employer; and - (c) may withdraw any of the organisational rights conferred by this Part and which are exercised by any other registered trade union in respect of that workplace, if that other trade union has ceased to be a representative trade union. - (9) In order to determine the membership or support of the registered trade union, the commissioner may- - (a) make any necessary inquiries; - (b) where appropriate, conduct a ballot of the relevant employees; and - (c) take into account any other relevant information. - (10) The employer must cooperate with the commissioner when the commissioner acts in terms of subsection (9), and must make available to the commissioner any information and facilities that are reasonably necessary for the purposes of that subsection. - (11) An employer who alleges that a trade union is no longer a representative trade union may apply to the Commission to withdraw any of the organisational rights conferred by this Part, in which case the provisions of subsections (5) to (10) apply, read with the changes required by the context. - 4.
-See flow diagram No. 2 in Schedule 4.
+- (9) In order to determine the membership or support of the registered trade union, the commissioner may- - (a) make any necessary inquiries; - (b) where appropriate conduct a ballot of the relevant employees; and - (c) take into account any other relevant information. - (10) The employer must co-operate with the commissioner when the commissioner acts in terms of subsection (9), and must make available to the commissioner any information and facilities that are reasonably necessary for the purposes of that subsection. - (11) An employer who alleges that a trade union is no longer a representative trade union may apply to the Commission to withdraw any of the organisational rights conferred by this Part, in which case the provisions of subsections (5) to (10) apply, read with the changes required by the context. - (12) If a trade union seeks to exercise the rights conferred by Part A in respect of employees of a temporary employment service, it may seek to exercise those rights in a workplace of either the temporary employment service or one or more clients of the temporary employment service, and if it exercises rights in a workplace of a client of the temporary employment service, any reference in Chapter III to the employer's premises must be read as including the client's premises.